Azure/azure-kusto-microhack1/README.md

 | summarize count()
 ```

-Find out how many records have a `deviceId` that starts with "x", per device ID (aggregate by device ID)
+Find out how many records have a `deviceId` that starts with "x", per device ID (aggregated by device ID)

 ```Kusto
 LogisticsTelemetry